OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 #### Overview

-Network Security Configuration was introduced on Android 7.0 (API level 24) and lets apps customize their network security settings such as custom trust anchors and Certificate pinning.
+Network Security Configuration was introduced on Android 7.0 (API level 24) and lets apps customize their network security settings such as custom trust anchors and certificate pinning.

 ##### Trust Anchors

-When apps target API Levels 24+ and are running on an Android device with versions 7+, they use a default Network Security Configuration that doest not trust user supplied CA's, reducing the possibility of MiTM attacks by luring users to install malicious CA's.
+When running on Android 7.0 (API level 24) or higher, apps targeting those API levels will use a default Network Security Configuration that doesn't trust any user supplied CAs, reducing the possibility of MITM attacks by luring users to install malicious CAs.

-This protection can be bypassed by using a custom Network Security Configuration with a custom trust anchor indicating that the app will trust user supplied CA's.
+This protection can be bypassed by using a custom Network Security Configuration with a custom trust anchor indicating that the app will trust user supplied CAs.

 #### Static Analysis